Heritage Management Strategy

 Phase 1: Understand the Historic Place (Spring 2022 – Fall 2022)

-Community input has been collected into a “What We Heard Summary” that was presented to Council for information on October 11, 2022.
-The summary will inform deliverables in Phase 2 of the project.
-Phase 2 focuses on analysis, research, and development of policy recommendations.
-Recommendations will include heritage conservation planning tools (as per the Local Government Act & Community Charter); tools likely to be most applicable to Squamish include:
+Community input was collected into a “What We Heard Summary” that was presented to Council for information on October 11, 2022.
+The summary informed deliverables in Phase 2 of the project.
+Phase 2 focused on analysis, research, and development of policy recommendations.
+Recommendations include heritage conservation planning tools (as per the Local Government Act & Community Charter); such as:

 • Community Heritage Register (a list of places with heritage value)